TakingItCasual/easymc/docs/getting_started.rst

     ec2mc configure access_key AKIAIOSFODNN7EXAMPLE wJalrXUtnFEMI/K7MDENG/bPxRfiCYEXAMPLEKEY

-The script will attempt to determine the closest `AWS Region`_ to you and set it as your region whitelist.
+The script will estimate the closest `AWS Region`_ to you and set it as your region whitelist.
-However, automated latency comparisons are not perfect, so it is recommended to set the region whitelist manually to ensure low latency.
+However, as automated latency comparisons are not perfect, it is recommended to set the region whitelist manually to ensure low latency.
 For example, to restrict the script to interacting with just the London region::

     ec2mc configure whitelist eu-west-2